-Accident & Emergency departments in most hospitals are busy and under a lot of pressure to keep up with demand.
-If you have an accident or become ill suddenly it is likely you will visit the Accident & Emergency department of the nearest hospital for treatment.
+Accident & Emergency (A&E) departments in most hospitals are extremely busy and under a great deal of pressure.
+If you have an accident or become ill suddenly, it is likely you will visit the A&E department of your nearest hospital for treatment.
 No matter how busy the A&E department is, they still owe you a duty of care.

-It is vital that the Doctor you see carries out the right examination and tests you correctly determine your condition to ensure you receive the right treatment promptly.
-If they get it wrong your condition may be missed causing you to have to put up with unnecessary pain which could have been treated.
-This may well make your condition worse meaning you suffer for longer and may result in more serious treatment as a consequence.
+It is vital that the doctor overseeing your care carries out the necessary examinations and tests to determine a correct diagnosis and treatment plan, in a timely manner.
+If they get it wrong, your condition may be missed, causing you unnecessary pain and suffering.
+This may further exacerbate your condition meaning you suffer for longer and may result in more invasive treatment as a consequence.

-In extreme cases you or a loved one may not survive.
-You may also receive inappropriate treatment which you do not need and which causes you harm/pain and unnecessary suffering.
+You may also receive inappropriate treatment which you do not need, and as a result, causes you additional harm/pain and unnecessary suffering.

 Some common things that can go wrong in A&E are:

-There are inherent risks to undergoing all medical procedures, the risks should be fully explained to you by the A&E Doctor prior to any medical procedure going ahead.
-Equally if you have been discharged within being properly assessed or investigated and the Doctor failed to explain these risks they may be negligent.
+There are inherent risks to undergoing all medical procedures, and the risks should be fully explained to you by an A&E Doctor prior to any medical procedure.
+Equally, if you have been discharged without being properly assessed or investigated, this may also constitute negligence.

 If you consider that you have been let down, suffered injury, and emotional distress as a result of negligent treatment in A&E, you may have a claim for compensation and other losses.